LaunchCodeEducation/launchcode-course-learning-objectives/unit2-csharp/lesson17.rst

 - Describe one-to-many relationships as they relate to objects
 - Properly define model properties so that they enable one-to-many relationships
 - Use the ``DbSet.Include`` method to fetch child objects of entities
+- Use lambda expressions with ``DbSet.Include`` and similar other methods to filter collections